PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 !!! warning

-	This step does not really follow traditional methods, but be careful to cut this bridge only to keep the PCB integrity.
+	This step does not really follow traditional methods, be careful to only cut this bridge and keep the PCB integrity.

 **3. Set in position the Connector Header strips**